-Fundoplication is a surgical procedure that helps treat some gastroesophageal conditions.
+Fundoplication is a surgical procedure that treats gastrointestinal conditions.
+The surgery

-For a fundoplication, the surgeon will gather the uppermost part of the stomach, called the fundus, and gently wrap and suture it around the lower esophageal sphincter.
-This helps increase pressure in the esophagus and make acid reflux less likely.
+During fundoplication, the surgeon gathers the upper portion of the stomach, the fundus, and gently wraps and sutures it around the lower esophageal sphincter.
+This increases pressure in the esophagus and makes acid reflux less likely.

-In some cases, fundoplication may also involve other steps to treat related issues, such as hiatal hernias.
+In some cases, fundoplication may also involve other steps to treat related issues, such as a hiatal hernia.

-A doctor may recommend a fundoplication to help treat the following conditions:
+A doctor may recommend fundoplication to help treat the following conditions:

 Fundoplication is also a standard treatment for hiatal hernias.

-Smaller hiatal hernias may not cause any symptoms, and they may not need treatment if they heal on their own.
+Smaller hiatal hernias may not cause any symptoms and can heal on their own.

-Sometimes, a doctor may recommend fundoplication to repair and treat hiatal hernias.
-They generally reserve the procedure for people whose symptoms do not respond to less invasive treatments.
+However, some hiatal hernias may cause symptoms similar to those of GERD, such as heartburn and acid reflux.
+A doctor may recommend fundoplication to repair and treat the hernia.
+However, they generally reserve the procedure for people whose symptoms do not respond to less invasive treatments.

-The preparation and procedure will vary slightly depending on the type of surgery a person is having.
+The preparation and procedure vary depending on whether the person is having a laparoscopic or open procedure.
 A doctor will provide instructions and more information on what to expect.